akunna1/Durham-Fire-Compass-Methodology/README.md

 The Stations page uses `Compass_Data_1_Cleaned.csv`, focusing on station, battalion, shift, and response-time data.

 ### Stations Analysis

-* Cleaned and prepared the data — Removed records without a valid response time or station and prepared station, battalion, shift, and response-time fields for analysis.
+* **Input data and filtering** — Used `Compass_Data_1_Cleaned.csv` and excluded records without a valid Dispatch Total Response Time or Station.
-* Analyzed station and battalion performance — Calculated incident volume and average response time for each station and battalion and identified the busiest and fastest.
+* **Station and battalion analysis** — Calculated incident volume and average response time for each station and battalion and identified the busiest and fastest.
-* Added filtering and cross-filtering — Users can filter by shift or select a station/battalion to update the related metrics and charts.
+* **Shift and cross-filtering** — Allowed filtering by Shift A, B, or C and selecting a station or battalion to update related metrics.
-* Visualized results — Displayed station and battalion incident volume and average response time using interactive bar charts.
+* **Performance visualization** — Displayed station and battalion incident volume and average response time using interactive bar charts.

 ## Apparatus

 ## Community

 ## Scenarios

-Additional cleaned datasets are used by the **Scenarios** page and are generated using the second pyhton code to create `Compass_Data_2_Cleaned.csv`, `Compass_Data_2a_Cleaned.csv`, and `Compass_Data_2b_Cleaned.csv`.
+Additional cleaned datasets are used by the **Scenarios** page.
+These datasets are generated using the second Python script and include:

+* `Compass_Data_2_Cleaned.csv`
+* `Compass_Data_2a_Cleaned.csv`
+* `Compass_Data_2b_Cleaned.csv`